 An AIA under Heritage Conservation Act Permit #2012-0295 was undertaken in fall 2012 and summer 2013, which covered the mine site footprint and Project linear infrastructure (AMEC 2013).
-Known palaeontological, historic and CMTs within and adjacent to the mine site and linear components are shown on Figures 7-1 and 7-2 and described below.
+Known palaeontological, historic and CMTs within the mine site and 150 metres (m) of the transmission line alignment centreline are shown on Figures 7-1 and 7-2 and described below.
 Archaeological sites are described below but cannot be shown on public documents.